Guillermo del Toro: 2002–2016: Franchise films and The Strain

-2010s

-On 9 December 2010, del Toro launched Mirada Studios with his long-time cinematographer Guillermo Navarro, director Mathew Cullen and executive producer Javier Jimenez.
-Mirada was formed in Los Angeles, California to be a collaborative space where they and other filmmakers can work with Mirada's artists to create and produce projects that span digital production and content for film, television, advertising, interactive and other media.
-Mirada launched as a sister company to production company Motion Theory.

 Del Toro directed Pacific Rim, a science fiction film based on a screenplay by del Toro and Travis Beacham.
 In the film, giant monsters rise from the Pacific Ocean and attack major cities, leading humans to retaliate with gigantic mecha suits called Jaegers.
 Del Toro commented, "This is my most un-modest film, this has everything.
 The scale is enormous and I'm just a big kid having fun."
 The film was released on 12 July 2013 and grossed $411 million at the box office.

 Del Toro directed "Night Zero", the pilot episode of The Strain, a vampire horror television series based on the novel trilogy of the same name by del Toro and Chuck Hogan.
-FX has commissioned the pilot episode, which del Toro scripted with Hogan and was filmed in Toronto in September 2013.
+FX had commissioned the pilot episode, which del Toro scripted with Hogan and was filmed in Toronto in September 2013.
 FX ordered a thirteen-episode first season for the series on 19 November 2013, and series premiered on 13 July 2014.

 After The Strain's pilot episode, del Toro directed Crimson Peak, a gothic horror film he co-wrote with Matthew Robbins and Lucinda Cox.
 Del Toro has described the film as "a very set-oriented, classical but at the same time modern take on the ghost story", citing The Omen, The Exorcist and The Shining as influences.
 Del Toro also stated, "I think people are getting used to horror subjects done as found footage or B-value budgets.
 I wanted this to feel like a throwback."
 Jessica Chastain, Tom Hiddleston, Mia Wasikowska, and Charlie Hunnam starred in the film.
 Production began February 2014 in Toronto, with an April 2015 release date initially planned.
 The studio later pushed the date back to October 2015, to coincide with the Halloween season.
 He was selected to be on the jury for the main competition section of the 2015 Cannes Film Festival.